cvmbsOne/VetQualPub/README.md

 *Optional: if you want to configure RStudio to be compatible with git version control and pull, fork code etc, you can review [this](https://cfss.uchicago.edu/setup/git-with-rstudio/) link for general info on how to integrate Rstudio projects with GitHub repositories (You only need to know how to do the first two steps.
 This website is a good starting spot if you want any further information on how to use Git/GitHub/R/Rstudio).
 If you're having trouble with the project, see [here](https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects).

-***\*Two of these programs are desinged to run with only RedCAP entries.
+***\*Two of these programs are designed to run with only RedCAP entries.
 One program is designed to use data with RedCAP and EMR entries.
-The EMR entries must follow specific guidlines detailed below and will likely have to be encoded by hand.\****
+The EMR entries must follow specific guidlines detailed below and may have to be entered by hand.\****

 ### Run